 - Good for eyes and brain development

-- Helps in keeping the heart healthy and for the proper functioning of the liver.
+- It helps in keeping the heart healthy and for the proper functioning of the liver.

 5. Sweet Potatoes

-These have a higher nutritional value with a yummy taste and thus they are a good choice for a first food for the baby.
+These have a higher nutritional value with a yummy taste, and thus, they are a good choice for the first food for the baby.
 They have a higher vitamin content, calcium as well as folate.
-They can be given to the babies in form of a puree.
-They are an excellent nutritional source, these are even loaded with carbohydrates, antioxidants, potassium, folate as well as vitamins A and C. The side effects caused by sweet potatoes are very rare and that’s why this vegetable is recommended as one of the first solid food to introduce to babies.
+They can be given to the babies in the form of a puree.
+They are an excellent nutritional source, these are even loaded with carbohydrates, antioxidants, potassium, folate as well as vitamins A and C. The side effects caused by sweet potatoes are very rare, and that’s why this vegetable is recommended as one of the first solid food to introduce to babies.